 This method is used to identify and estimate the amount of the drug substance or the presence of impurities in a drug sample.
 TLC method for identifying drug substances is based on selective affinity of test samples for the stationary or the mobile phase.
 TLC procedures have been found to be suitable for testing drug products with insufficient active ingredients and are chosen over WHO basic tests due to its specificity and selectivity.
 This method is also subject to less interference by excipients.

 TruScan is an invention by the US military.
 It is a hand-held non-destructive point-and-shoot sampling device that uses Rahrnan’s spectroscopy for on-the-spot detection of counterfeit medicines.
-This device is used to conduct field based screening of drug products and can be used to verify broad range of chemical compounds.
+This device is used to conduct field-based screening of drug products and can be used to verify a broad range of chemical compounds.

-The Mobile Authentication Service (MAS) is one of the methods for testing counterfeit drugs that has given many cell phone users the power to detect fake drugs.
-It is the world’s first anti- counterfeiting device that uses the SMS platform.
-This method of identify fake drugs is very simple to apply, and generates immediate results on the identity of drug products.
+The Mobile Authentication Service (MAS) is one of the methods for testing counterfeit drugs that have given many cell phone users the power to detect fake drugs.
+It is the world’s first anti-counterfeiting device that uses the SMS platform.
+This method of identifying fake drugs is very simple to apply and generates immediate results on the identity of drug products.